at-manos/flipper-swdocs/docs/your-first-program/callbacks.md

 2. Allocates a ViewPort
 3. Open our gui record
 4. Adds the ViewPort to the Gui
-5. Create an input queue
+5. Creates an input queue
 6. Cleans everything up and exits

 <br></br>